 Step 6: Make a plan for every remaining dollar

 If we don’t designate leftover money to a specific purchase, we’re more likely to spend it on stuff we don’t need.
+Use this paycheck budgeting template to spend with a purpose.

 Are you consistently running out of money before next pay day?
 You might need to cut back your spending in certain budget categories or adjust the timing of your payments.